 Chapter 25: The Sun Order of Ra

-Probing online, Garcia discovered that like the sun’s infinite reflections in the ripples of a lake — the Sun Order was linked to an endless number of sects.
+Researching online, Garcia discovered that the Sun Order was linked to an endless number of sects — like the sun’s infinite reflections in the ripples of a lake.
 His Saburian watchers were not alone in monitoring his activity.
 Ads rushed onto his screen for everything from solar chargers to anti-aging creams and tropical travel.

-Soria insisted that he take a vacation to see his family, providing a travel visa and a seat on a private plane to Pandolf.
-On his return trip to Ramses on a commercial flight, he could stop in Paris to visit his mother.
+His Soria Clinics manager insisted that he take a vacation to see his family, offering a travel visa and a seat on a private plane to Pandolf.
+On his return trip on a commercial flight, he could stop in Paris to visit his mother.

 Garcia smiled.
-“Just don’t want to get too excited in case something happens.
+“Just don’t want to get too excited.
 You never know when something can happen…”

 The other man’s smile faded into a doubtful look.

-His computer beeped a notification about his Sun Order research.
-It had found a tabloid article from almost three decades ago.
-In 1998, a young teacher had been murdered at an elite boarding school, StarHall, in New England.
+Garcia’s phone beeped a new notification about his Sun Order research.
+It had found a tabloid article from 1998, about three decades ago, about a young teacher who had been murdered at a boarding school in New England.

-A linked news item from that time said StarHall had severed connections with many organizations that were then affiliated with the school — if they “excluded some students and alumni” including single-sex clubs and religious societies.
+A linked news item from the time described that StarHall, the school, had severed connections with a slew of affiliated organizations — if they “excluded some students and alumni, including single-sex clubs and religious societies.”

-On the computer program’s recommendation, Garcia paid for the scanning and emailing of the mission statement of one of the “religious societies” that the school had severed its connection with, The Sun Order of Ra.
-The next day, it arrived in his inbox.
+Garcia next paid for the scanning and emailing of the mission statement of one of these “religious societies,” The Sun Order of Ra, which arrived the next day, an email attachment.

-Dated January 1, 1999, it read: “As of today, we no longer have an official relationship with the school, StarHall, and the list of our members is private.
-We also have no direct affiliation to other chapters of the Sun Order, although we may share common roots and belief systems.
-Our chapter’s members are human beings of good character, students and alumni of StarHall.
+Dated January 1, 1999, it read: “As of today, we no longer have an official relationship with StarHall and the list of our members is therefore private.
+We also have no direct affiliation to any other chapters of the Sun Order, although we may share common roots and belief systems.
+Our members are human beings of good character, students and alumni of StarHall.